-Otoplasty (Ear Reshaping) Cleveland
+Otoplasty (Ear Reshaping) Cleveland and Columbus

 Otoplasty is a procedure performed for protruding or misshaped ears secondary to anatomical abnormalities.
 Otoplasty is most often performed on children before entering school to prevent children from receiving unnecessary ridicule and social embarrassment that can interfere with the child’s physiological development.
 Otoplasty will allow a child to feel more secure and confident about themselves.

 Facial features may appear unbalanced with overly large ears